Atlanta Knights

 The Atlanta Knights were a minor league professional ice hockey team in the International Hockey League from 1992 to 1996.
 The Knights were based in Atlanta, and played at the Omni Coliseum.
 In 1994 the Knights won the Turner Cup which was the IHL championship.
 The team became the Quebec Rafales in 1996.

 History

 The Atlanta Knights was an IHL expansion team in 1992 as the top farm team of the NHL's Tampa Bay Lightning.
 They won the Turner Cup in the 1993–94 season.
-The Knights featured the first professional black head coach in John Paris Jr. The Knights were also one of the first professional teams to play a female goalie, Manon Rhéaume, in a regular-season game.
+The Knights featured the first professional Black head coach in John Paris Jr. They were also one of the first professional teams to play a female goalie, Manon Rhéaume, in a regular-season game.